 Make sure you make the reservations for your flight and lodging months in advance.
 This will save you the trouble in terms of missing out, as many airlines and hotels tend to be overbooked.
+Apart from that, you will also save up some cash so you won’t have to plan on winning the NH lottery before reserving your trip.
 This is where planning ahead comes in handy – if you reserve, or, better yet, buy, your ticket online, you can avoid the panic that comes with realization that there is no way to transport yourself and your friends to the sporting event of your choosing, or that there is nowhere to spend the night.

 The same goes for tickets for the event itself.
 Your best bet is to buy them online as soon as they are released.
 Keep handy apps, mobile alerts and website subscriptions to buy a seat.
 Some events are so big in nature and attendance, that the quality of your seat depends solely on dumb luck.